Delizald/study-notes/azure/AZ-204/Notes for AZ-204 test/Create Azure App Service web apps/Configure web app settings.md

 **Some types of logging buffer write to the log file, which can result in out of order events in the stream.
 For example, an application log entry that occurs when a user visits a page may be displayed in the stream before the corresponding HTTP log entry for the page request.**

-- **Azure portal** :To stream logs in the Azure portal, navigate to your app and select **Log stream**.
+- **Azure portal**: To stream logs in the Azure portal, navigate to your app and select **Log stream**.
 - **Azure CLI**: `az webapp log tail --name appname --resource-group myResourceGroup`

-- **Local console** - To stream logs in the local console, install Azure CLI and sign in to your account.
+- **Local console**: To stream logs in the local console, install Azure CLI and sign in to your account.
 Once signed in, follow the instructions for Azure CLI above.

 ### Access log files
 For logs stored in the App Service file system, the easiest way is to download the ZIP file in the browser at: